sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

         - Comprehensive management and oversight of cloud resources, enhancing overall infrastructure security, compliance, and operational efficiency.
         - Full alignment with industry best practices and regulatory standards, underpinned by an effective and well-managed cloud governance framework.

-- Relevance to NIST SP 800-53 Revision 5:
+- **Relevance to NIST SP 800-53 Revision 5:**
     - M-2 Baseline Configuration: Governance policies support the establishment of baseline configurations for cloud resources, ensuring that systems are deployed consistently in accordance with organizational security standards.
     - CM-7 Least Functionality: By defining allowed regions, VM types, disks, and network policies, governance policies enforce the principle of least functionality, minimizing the attack surface by limiting resource capabilities to only those necessary for operational needs.
     - RA-5 Vulnerability Scanning: Governance policies that include technical specifications and configuration requirements facilitate vulnerability scanning by ensuring that resources are deployed in a manner that supports effective security assessments.
     - SA-10 Developer Configuration Management: The enforcement of resource creation policies supports developer configuration management by providing clear guidelines for the provisioning and deployment of cloud workloads, aligning with secure development practices.

+- **Products Covered:**
+    -

 ### Human access to resources requires Just-In-Time
 #### Implement a protect the administrator program

-**Has the organization implemented a protect the administrator program, including measures such as granting just-in-time (JIT) access, auditing elevated permissions, creating high-value asset zones, and providing secure admin workstations, to enhance oversight and security of administrative permissions?**
+**Has the organization implemented a protect the administrator program, including measures such as granting just-in-time (JIT) access, auditing elevated permissions, creating high-value asset zones, and providing secure admin workstations, to enhance oversight and security of administrative permissions?** (Score Legacy)

 - **Legacy:** The organization lacks a comprehensive protect the administrator program.
 Administrative access is not tightly controlled, leading to potential security vulnerabilities due to the overprovisioning of permissions and inadequate monitoring of administrative activities.
     - Indicators:
         - Absence of just-in-time (JIT) access mechanisms and secure admin workstations.